silver-shadow/calculator/README.md

 # calculator
-A simple Caluclator using HTML, CSS and Javascript.
+A simple Calculator using HTML, CSS and Javascript.